zequnyu/uRank/README.md

 # *uRank* Notes

-**I have to correct some of the data by hand so more universities will be added in the future**
+**NOTE: I have to correct some of the data by hand so more universities will be added in the future**

 ![Screenshot](static/uRank.png)